dr-natetorious/TIM-8150-Artifical_Intelligence/Week4_Characteristics/Readings/README.md

 > This paper describes machine learning methods for the determination of business cycle turning points.

+The authors compare the accuracy of both K-NN (Nearest neighbors) and NN (Neural network) to classify business cycles, which are either expansive or regressive in nature.
+They also use a `Kalman Filter` to smooth out noise within the time series data.
+One of the challenges they needed to overcome is `comovement` as that causes inter-relations between the variables and skews results.
+Using `Dynamic Factor Markov-Switching` addresses this issue by modeling volatility more efficiently than standard models.

 ## Machine Learning for Product Classification (2019)

 Hang, W., & Banks, T. (2019).
 Machine learning applied to pack classification.
 International Journal of Market Research, 61(6), 601–620.
 [DOI](https://doi-org.proxy1.ncu.edu/10.1177/1470785319841217).
 [PackClassification.pdf](PackClassification.pdf).